urajat/opsworks-shoryuken/README.md

 ### Environment variables

-All Opsworks environment_variables defined within your application will be exposed to the Sidekiq process via the upstart script.
+All Opsworks environment_variables defined within your application will be exposed to the shoryuken process via the upstart script.